--Public process for selecting name regardless of City or citizen resident driven sponsored
+Public process for selecting name regardless of City or resident sponsored

-- The Parks and Recreations Services will hold an open public comment period of not less than two weeks and shall not exceed thirty days. - 2.
+- 1. Parks and Recreation Services will hold an open public comment period of not less than two weeks and shall not exceed thirty days. - 2.
 City will determine the best methods to engage public based on the park in question. - 3.
 Parks staff will receive the public comments and any related materials from the public engagement process.
-Staff will make a recommendation to Parks Advisory Commission based on the feedback from the public engagement. - 4.
-If supported, PAC will recommend approval of naming to City Council. - 6.
-City Council will make an official decision regarding the renaming. - 7.
+Staff will make a recommendation to the Parks Advisory Commission based on the feedback from public engagement. - 4.
+If supported, PAC will recommend approval of naming to City Council. - 5.
+City Council will make an official decision regarding the renaming. - 6.
 If approved, the City will determine appropriate signage indicating the new name.
-Unless there is a previously planned renovation of the site that included new signage, the City will either place a new sign with the new name on the site or retrofit an existing site to show the new name.
+Unless there is a previously planned renovation of the site that included new signage, the City will either place a new sign with the new name on the site or retrofit an existing site to show the new name. - 7.
+If approved, the City will change the name of the park and/or facility on all printed and digital material including the City's website and program guide map.